Skip to content

 Stage System Responsibility

-Validation Pull Request Human + Machine — review and checks
+Validation Pull Request Human and Machine, review and checks

 Automation handles the operational steps reliably and at scale.
 But architecture remains a human responsibility.
 Designing how information is structured requires judgement, experience, and an understanding of reader needs.
 No pipeline can substitute for that.